Robust Tightly-Coupled Filter-Based Monocular Visual-Inertial State Estimation and Graph-Based Evaluation for Autonomous Drone Racing: Conclusion and Discussion

 \textbf{Conclusion.} We presented ADR-VINS, a tightly-coupled ESKF framework for high-speed drone racing, combined with ADR-FGO for offline evaluation.
 The proposed system demonstrated high precision on the TII-RATM dataset and proven reliability during the A2RL Drone Championship Season 2 at speeds up to $20.9~m/s$.
 We also showed the utilization of ADR-FGO in evaluating the estimation, control, and system performance in uninstrumented environment.

-\textbf{ADR-VINS Discussion.} Despite its successful deployment, the ADR-VINS is currently constrained by the label quality and limited training data for its real-world deployment.
+\textbf{ADR-VINS Discussion.} Despite its successful deployment, ADR-VINS is currently constrained by the label quality and limited training data for its real-world deployment.
+Like prior methods, ADR-VINS assumes a known gate map, which is typically available prior to the competitions.
 Furthermore, it utilizes only inner corners instead of both inner and outer corners~\cite{bahnam2026monorace} for improved redundancy and accuracy.
 Nevertheless, the proposed filter maintains stable estimation despite these shortcomings.
 Synthetic dataset generation~\cite{jacinto2024pegasus_sim} could improve the detection performance.
 Furthermore, extended periods without visual measurements, inherent IMU drift could be a challenge; potentially, learning-based motion predictions~\cite{cioffi2023imo,bahnam2025iros} could provide a more accurate state propagation.
-From the state-estimation framework perspective, utilizing the iterated or equivariant filter could potentially improve the performance.

 \textbf{ADR-FGO Discussion.} While ADR-FGO provides high-fidelity accuracy for post-flight analysis and fine-tuning, its improvement in rotational accuracy over ADR-VINS is limited by the sparse gate features available.
 In contrast, frameworks like MAPLAB~\cite{cramariuc2022maplab} utilize many more visual features for improved orientation estimates but it is unreliable at very high speed flights.
 Beyond trajectory improvement, ADR-FGO refines camera-IMU extrinsics, which could be used to improve extrinsics post-crash, as exemplified in ~\cite{bahnam2026monorace}.
 In the future, the refined trajectories can serve as supervision for training data-driven motion models~\cite{cioffi2023imo, bahnam2025iros} to further improve ADR-VINS state propagation when corner detections are unavailable.